JulianNicholls/Complete-React-Web-App/README.md

 ...and so on.

-This is something that I have done myself in the past in [PHP](https://github.com/JulianNicholls/RSS-Viewer/blob/master/humantime.php) and [Ruby](https://github.com/JulianNicholls/ruby-rss-reader/blob/master/humantime.rb)
+This is something that I have written myself in the past in [PHP](https://github.com/JulianNicholls/RSS-Viewer/blob/master/humantime.php) and [Ruby](https://github.com/JulianNicholls/ruby-rss-reader/blob/master/humantime.rb)